open-telemetry/opentelemetry-dotnet-instrumentation/examples/README.md

 ### AspNetCoreMvc

-An ASP.NET Core MVC application used to simulate a server application capable of making calls to MongoDB and Redis.
+An ASP.NET Core MVC application used to simulate a server application capable of making calls to MongoDB, Redis and generate metrics.
 In addition to these calls, it also supports various other endpoints.
 Check the [Controllers](./AspNetCoreMvc/Controllers/) for some of the endpoints you can use.